isonnymichael/floating-awesome-button/readme.txt

 * To see a complete release versions of the plugins you can go to : 📟 [Github/Floating Awesome Button](https://github.com/artistudioxyz/floating-awesome-button)

 == Changelog ==

+= 1.5.11 =
+* Add tooltip option always display for call to action button with text
+* Migrate css tooltip popup to tooltip labels

 = 1.5.10 =
 * HOTFIX: FAB type link metabox design option not working